PhotoPay/photopay-ios/README.md

 ```

-## <a name="directAPI"></a> Direct processing API
+## <a name="direct-api-processing"></a> Direct processing API

-This guide will in short present you how to process UIImage objects with PDF417.mobi SDK, without starting the camera video capture.
+This guide will in short present you how to process UIImage objects with PhotoPay SDK, without starting the camera video capture.

 With this feature you can solve various use cases like:
 	- recognizing text on images in Camera roll
 	- taking full resolution photo and sending it to processing
 	- scanning barcodes on images in e-mail etc.

-DirectAPI-sample demo app here will present UIImagePickerController for taking full resolution photos, and then process it with MicroBlink SDK to get scanning results using Direct processing API.
+DirectAPI-sample demo app here will present UIImagePickerController for taking full resolution photos, and then process it with Microblink SDK to get scanning results using Direct processing API.

 Direct processing API is handled with [`MBRecognizerRunner`](http://photopay.github.io/photopay-ios/Classes/MBRecognizerRunner.html).
 That is a class that handles processing of images.
 It also has protocols as [`MBRecognizerRunnerViewController`](http://photopay.github.io/photopay-ios/Classes/MBRecognizerRunnerViewController.html).
 Developer can choose which protocol to conform: